Zoumana Bakayogo: Return to Tranmere Rovers

 On 18 July 2018, Bakayogo rejoined Tranmere Rovers on a one-year contract.

 Bakayogo made his Tranmere Rovers in his second spell, which came in the opening game of the season against Stevenage and played the whole game, as they drew 2–2.
 However, he missed two matches, due to a calf injury he sustained during a 3–1 loss against Walsall in the first round of the League Cup, which he captained the side.
-It wasn't until on 1 September 2018 when Bakayogo made his return from injury, coming on as a late substitute, in a 1–1 draw against Northampton Town.
+On 1 September 2018, Bakayogo made his return from injury, coming on as a late substitute, in a 1–1 draw against Northampton Town.
 He then set up two goals for Harvey Gilmour, who played a huge role, in a 4–3 win over Morecambe on 6 October 2018.
 However, Bakayogo suffered a hamstring injury during the match and was sidelined for a month.
-It wasn't until on 17 November 2018 when he returned to the first team from injury and set up a goal for Ollie Banks, in a 3–2 loss against Crewe Alexandra.
+On 17 November 2018, he returned to the first team from injury and set up a goal for Ollie Banks, in a 3–2 loss against Crewe Alexandra.
 Due to strong competition in the club's defence, he was often used in first team ins and out for the side, resulting in him being placed on the substitute bench.
 However, Bakayogo, once again, faced his own injury concern throughout the 2018–19 season and lost his first team place to Liam Ridehalgh.
 Despite not being involved in the team, the club won promotion to League One after beating Newport County 1-0 at Wembley in the 2019 League Two play-off final, following a 6th-place finish in League Two.
 At the end of the 2018–19 season, making twenty–five appearances, Bakayogo was released by the club.